Media & Publicity Tips for Faculty

 - Don't hesitate to call the reporter back if you think of or find new information that may be helpful.

-- Lastly, e-mail Cynthia Peters in Communications with information about the interview (reporter's name, media outlet, subject, date and time of airing or print date).
+- Lastly, e-mail Mark Kendall in Communications with information about the interview (reporter's name, media outlet, subject, date and time of airing or print date).
 The Communications Office will try to get you a copy of the result.

 Special Tips for Broadcast Interviews